SonyCSLParis/pesto/README.md

 #### Batch processing

 Any number of audio files can be passed in the command for convenient batch processing.
-For example, for estimating the pitch of a whole folder of MP3 files, just type:
+For example, to estimate the pitch of a whole folder of MP3 files, just type:
 ```shell
 pesto my_folder/*.mp3
 ```